-A cemetery may not be the first place on your mind when researching the best things to do in Louisville.
+A cemetery may not be the first place on your mind when researching things to do in Louisville.
 But trust us: A visit to Cave Hill Cemetery is a necessity on any trip to Derby City!

 What makes Cave Hill Cemetery so memorable?
 Dozens of famous people are buried here.
 Megafans and admirers love to visit the cemetery to pay their respects.

-Some of the most prominent persons laid to rest in Cave Hill include Muhammad Ali, Colonel Harland Sanders (the founder of Kentucky Fried chicken), and Senator James Guthrie.
+Some of the most prominent persons laid to rest in Cave Hill include Muhammad Ali, Colonel Harland Sanders (the founder of Kentucky Fried Chicken), and Senator James Guthrie.

 The Cave Hill Cemetery also features beautifully landscaped grounds, with flower fields and lakes for visitors to roam around.